pooja-manjunatha/Variational-Autoencoders/README.md

 # Variational-Autoencoders
 This repo contains an in-depth overview of variational autoencoders (VAEs) specifically focused on how to create complex models in Keras, how to create denoising autoencoders, and how to create VAEs for text generation.
-1.
-2.
-3. Custom Siamese NN:
-This code implements a Siamese Neural Network using TensorFlow/Keras, designed to determine whether two input images are similar or not.
-The network uses a shared base model that extracts 64-dimensional embeddings from each of the two input images (in this case, dummy data shaped like MNIST digits).
-These embeddings are then passed through a Lambda layer that computes the Euclidean distance between them.
-The model is trained using a custom contrastive loss function, which minimizes the distance for similar image pairs and enforces a margin between dissimilar ones.
-The base network consists of a flatten layer followed by two dense layers (128 and 64 units), and the contrastive loss ensures the network learns useful embeddings for pairwise comparison.
-Random dummy data is generated for both inputs and labeled as 1 if the "digits" match and 0 otherwise.
-The Siamese model is trained to produce small distances for similar pairs and larger distances for dissimilar pairs, making it useful for tasks like signature verification, face recognition, or one-shot learning.